Wise314/barnicle-ai-systems/transfer-learning-prediction/README.md

 Transfer Learning Prediction enables rapid evaluation of pre-trained models without fine-tuning.
 By testing models zero-shot (no training), the method predicts which models will successfully transfer to new tasks - transforming model selection from 100 hours of fine-tuning to 1 hour of testing.

-**Key Innovation:** Zero-shot behavioral quality predicts transfer learning success universally across model architectures.
+**Key Innovation:** Zero-shot predictive metrics predict transfer learning success universally across model architectures.

 ---